theleastinterestingcoder/FrontEnd_Injection/Readme.md

 Description - The same TA developer forgot to enable features that prevents cross site forgery exceptions.
 Write a query that will log out any logged in users when they see the page.
 Bonus points (+5) if you successfully lock the open session with you as last flag claimer

 `Hint: If you read the source, you'll see that the url to logout is just a GET/POST request`

+If the open session page is too clogged up with garbage, ask quan to help clean it out for you.